Skip to main contentSkip to data table

 Frontend

-• Grid page: src/app/safety-scores/client.tsx — filterable/sortable grid of non-defunct grade cards with grade distribution bar, core settlement rail strip/sort affordance, portfolio/stress panel integration, simulation mode
+• Grid page: src/app/safety-scores/client.tsx — filterable/sortable grid of non-defunct grade cards with grade distribution bar, core settlement rail strip/sort affordance, portfolio/stress panel integration, simulation mode.
+Core settlement rail membership is a frontend view-model classification and specifically requires a reviewed offchain issuer exit route.

 • Portfolio & stress panel: src/components/stress-test-panel.tsx — collapsible panel with holdings editor, portfolio grade/radar/exposure, stress test controls + impact table